LoganConnor44/anki-templates/readme.md

 </style>

 <script>
-	if (!customElements.get('material-beautify-chinese-study')) {
+	// if the custom element material-beautify-chinese-study is not a known element
+	//// manually create the html script to import the module so one can be created if (!customElements.get('material-beautify-chinese-study')) {
-		console.log('custom element does not exist - creating script to pull it in');
+		console.log('Custom element does not exist - Creating script to pull it in');
 		var script = document.createElement('script');
 		script.setAttribute('id', 'import-script');
 		script.setAttribute('type', 'module');
 		script.setAttribute('src', 'https://cdn.jsdelivr.net/npm/beautify-chinese-study/dist/beautify-chinese-study/beautify-chinese-study.esm.js');
 		document.body.appendChild(script);
 	} else {
-		console.log('Custom Element exists.');
+		console.log('Custom element exists.');
 	}

+	// locate the custom element material-beautify-chinese-study on the DOM
-	var beautify = document.querySelector('material-beautify-chinese-study');
+	//// if it has data - remove everything var beautify = document.querySelector('material-beautify-chinese-study');
 	if (beautify !== null) {
 		beautify.remove();
 	}

+	// create a brand new material-beautify-chinese-study element and define
+	//// its attributes and attribute values
 	var beautify = document.createElement('material-beautify-chinese-study');
 	beautify.setAttribute('id', 'beautify');
 	beautify.setAttribute('simplified', '{{text:Simplified}}');